derekYankie/derekYankie/README.md

 - 👋 Hi, I’m @derekYankie
 - ⛅️ I’m interested in Cloud technologies
-- 🌱 Everyday I learn something new about AWS
+- 🏗️ Everyday I learn something new building infrastructure in AWS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on CI/CD with GitOps :octocat:
 - 📫 https://www.linkedin.com/in/derek-afriyie/ ...

 <a href="https://github.com/antonkomarev/github-profile-views-counter">